 Amy acknowledges that both fields of study have contributed to her success with crochet.
 The math is helpful for figuring out yarn quantities, calculating stitch repeats, charting designs, and grading patterns; the textile design is helpful for all of the other aspects.

 My goal is to encourage you to explore the world of crochet.
-I hope you'll make About.com your first stop for free crochet patterns, help and inspiration.
+I hope you'll enjoy the free crochet patterns, help and inspiration offered here on our site.
 Whether you're a complete beginner, or a crochet expert, there is always something new to discover new crochet stitches, new patterns, new design trends.

 I plan to share all my crochet discoveries with you, and I really hope you'll join the conversation too.
 I'd love to "meet" you in the forums, or read your comments in the blog.
 Please don’t be shy about asking questions, or sharing tips and insights.
 Thanks so much for your interest and participation.